Symphytum officinale: Uses

 Despite its toxicity, the leaves and shoots have been considered edible, even raw; the stalks are said to be best collected prior to flowering and blanched prior to steaming; the leaves may also be used in tea.

 Traditional medicine

 In folklore, Symphytum officinale roots were used in traditional medicine internally (as a herbal tea or tincture) or externally (as ointment, compresses, or alcoholic extract) for treatment of various disorders.
 John Gerard, an English herbalist (1545–1612), mentions "the slimie substance of the roote made in a possett of ale" would help back pains.
 Poultices may be used with the intent to heal broken bones, giving it the name "knitbone".
+For such topical uses, comfrey can be infused in oil to then be mixed into ointments or balms.

+In 2004, a double-blind, randomized study of patients suffering from acute ankle sprains found that comfrey's anti-inflammatory and analgesic properties to be highly effective, in addition to its tissue regenerating abilities.
+No adverse reactions were observed.

 A 2013 review of clinical studies assessing the possible effect of comfrey on osteoarthritis found the research quality was too low to allow conclusions about its efficacy and safety.
 In Europe as of 2015, there were no comfrey products for oral use, and those for topical uses to treat bruises or joint pain were evaluated as having risk of liver toxicity.